-Closed Adoption

-An adoption in which the identity of the adoptive parents and birth parents are kept confidential during the process of adoption and records are sealed upon finalization of the adoption, as prescribed by law.

-Close Relative Placement

-For the purposes of adoption, a close relative placement is a child or youth's grandparent, great grandparent, adult nephew or niece, adult brother or sister, adult uncle or aunt, or adult great uncle or great aunt (refer to § 63.2-1242.1 (A) of the Code of Virginia).

-COBRA Reciprocity A state's decision to extend Medicaid coverage to adopted children from another state living in the state who meet eligibility requirements and receive non-title IV-E adoption assistance benefits.
+- Closed Adoption An adoption in which the identity of the adoptive parents and birth parents are kept confidential during the process of adoption and records are sealed upon finalization of the adoption, as prescribed by law. - Close Relative PlacementFor the purposes of adoption, a close relative placement is a child or youth's grandparent, great grandparent, adult nephew or niece, adult brother or sister, adult uncle or aunt, or adult great uncle or great aunt (refer to § 63.2-1242.1 (A) of the Code of Virginia). - COBRAA state's decision to extend Medicaid coverage to adopted childrenReciprocityfrom another state living in the state who meet eligibility requirements and receive non-title IV-E adoption assistance benefits. - Commissioner The Commissioner of the Department, his designee, or authorized representative.